 WasteFreeSD is a zero waste database that strives to empower local community members by providing solutions to common day disposal problems.
 I Love A Clean San Diego maintains information on over 1,000 resources to help residents and businesses find hassle-free solutions.

-Through outreach, community involvement and example, I Love A Clean San Diego leads and educates our community to actively conserve and enhance the environment.
+I Love A Clean San Diego leads and inspires our community to actively conserve and enhance the environment through example, outreach, and local involvement.